This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 3

 Giverny.
 The morning is devoted to the premier site in the history of Impressionism, Monet’s house and garden at Giverny where he lived from 1883 until his death in 1926, designing and tending the gardens which grew in size as his prosperity increased.
-Also at Giverny is the reconstituted Musée des Impressionismes and the exhibition Peindre en plein air, from Corot to Monet.
+Also at Giverny is the Musée des Impressionnismes, hosting the exhibition Impressionism and the Sea, including works by Monet, Degas, Manet, Caillebotte and Jongkind.
 Return mid-afternoon for some free time in Rouen, perhaps to study the cathedral, the subject of over 30 of Monet’s paintings.

 Day 4

-Étretat, Honfleur, Le Havre.
-Morning excursion to Étretat, a little seaside town flanked by dramatic chalk promontories scooped into arches by wind and sea, painted by Monet and many others.
+Honfleur, Le Havre.
 Honfleur is an utterly delightful fishing village at the mouth of the Seine, now crammed with art galleries and antique shops.
 In the museum are many works by Eugène Boudin, a major influence on the Impressionists.
 Cross the Seine estuary to Le Havre.
-After a recent donation and refurbishment, the Musée André Malraux has become the second largest collection of Impressionists in France.
-As part of the 2020 festival it will host the exhibition Nuits électriques, focussing on the Impressionist artists’ fascination with electricity and light.
+After a recent donation and refurbishment, the Musée André Malraux has become the second largest collection of Impressionists in France and for the 2024 festival will host the exhibtion Photography in Normandy (1840–1890), celebrating Normandy’s role in early photography and the influences between painters and photographers.

 Day 5

 Auvers, Paris.
 Auvers-sur-Oise was a popular artists’ colony, frequented by Impressionists and Post-Impressionists.
 See sites associated with Van Gogh, who spent the last few weeks of his life here, and the studio of Daubigny.
-Return to Paris for an optional visit of the Musée des Beaux Arts in the Petit Palais, an under-appreciated collection for which space has been expanded.
+Return to Paris for a visit of the Orangerie, where an excellent collection of Impressionists, Monet’s famous water-lilies and 20th-century paintings are housed.
 Overnight Paris.

 Day 6